Escott-Price-Lab-UKDRI/graft/README.md

 ## Introduction

-**Neurobridge** is a two-stage bioinformatics pipeline which takes two **genome-wide association study (GWAS) summary statistics** corresponding to two distinct traits (typically trait pairs where a pleiotropic relationship may be hypothesised).
+**GRAFT** is a two-stage bioinformatics pipeline which takes two **genome-wide association study (GWAS) summary statistics** corresponding to two distinct traits (typically trait pairs where a pleiotropic relationship may be hypothesised).
 The pipeline covers analyses from estimating global heritability to functional approaches using **bulk and single-cell xQTL datasets**.
 In **Stage I**, neurobridge performs GWAS QC and computes **SNP heritability**, polygenicity and discoverability, **global genetic correlation** (across multiple methods), and local genetic correlation.
 It then identifies loci showing evidence of pleiotropic association (via **conjFDR**) and performs **Bayesian colocalisation** and **fine-mapping** to prioritise candidate causal variants/loci.
 Following this stage, loci can be annotated using **FUMA** (performed manually) to map variants to genes and obtain basic functional annotation.
 In **Stage II**, neurobridge focuses on functional interpretation of the prioritised loci by integrating bulk and single-cell xQTL datasets and performing **gene prioritisation (via SMR)** and consequent GWAS-to-xQTL colocalisation of priorisited genes.
 In essence, Stage II adds multi-layer biological evidence to the genetic findings from **Stage I**.

 ---

 ## Authors

-**Guillermo Comesaña Cimadevila¹ ² ³** · Dervis Salih¹ ³ · Jeremy Hall² ³ · Nicholas Bray ² · Emily Simmonds ¹ · Valentina Escott-Price¹ ²
+**Guillermo Comesaña Cimadevila¹ ² ³** · Alfie Thain⁴ · Philip Taylor¹ ² · Jeremy Hall² ³ · Dervis Salih¹ ⁵ · Nicholas Bray² · Emily Simmonds¹ · Valentina Escott-Price¹ ²†

 <sup>¹</sup> UK Dementia Research Institute, UK
 <sup>²</sup> MRC Centre for Neuropsychiatric Genetics & Genomics, Cardiff University, Cardiff, UK
-<sup>³</sup> MeOmics Precision Medicine Ltd, Cardiff, UK
+<sup>³</sup> MeOmics Technology Ltd, Cardiff, UK
+<sup>⁴</sup> Division of Psychiatry, University College London, London, UK
-<sup>⁴</sup> Department of Neuroscience, Physiology and Pharmacology, University College London, London, UK
+<sup>⁵</sup> Department of Neuroscience, Physiology and Pharmacology, University College London, London, UK

 ---